feyman2016/michaellancaster/_posts/2013-03-08-css-architecture-for-web-applications.markdown

 }
 </code></pre>

-I even don't need to show you the HTML markup to make you understand the HTML markup, can you see the possibilities here?!
+I even don't need to show you the HTML markup to make you understand the HTML structure, can you see the possibilities here?!

 ##One week before this post